JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 __

 There were fingers under my chin and a gentle voice coaxing me out of my reverie.
-My body shifted to the side to move away from the touch, but the hands came back on my shoulders to draw my attention back.
+My body shifted to the side to move away from the touch, but the hands came back on my shoulders to draw my attention again.
 Out of slight annoyance, my eyes decided to finally open and focus on the person interrupting my peaceful sleep.
 I couldn’t even remember the dream I may or may not have had.
 For once, there was only silence, and having it cut short almost made me want to knock out the culprit.

 “Erin?
 Can you hear me?”

-Huh.
+*Huh.
 Charlie?
-Why was he here?
+Why was he here?*

 “Wha-?
 What are you doing here?”

 He looked like he was out of breath but his eyes showed…relief?
 “What are you doing up here?
 And…why were you sleeping on the staircase?”

 I frowned slightly before looking around.
 What was I doing he- oh wait.
-“Oh um…well, it was getting really humid and hard to breathe so I wanted to catch some fresh air.
+“Oh um…well, it was getting really hard to breathe in my room so I wanted to catch some fresh air.
 I guess I fell asleep before I could.”

 He looked like he wanted to say something, but he just looked at me for a long moment.
 Then he sighed, “alright, well now that I have finally found you, how about we catch up?”
 Then a small smile tugged at his lips and he drew out a hand, “Maybe we can catch the sunrise?”